Learning Abroad Center

 • Offered each fall and spring semester, as well as academic year

-• Designed for students majoring in architecture, interior design, interior architecture, and, for pre-architecture, in fine arts or studio art
+• Designed for architecture, interior design, and interior architecture majors, and, for pre-architecture majors, in fine arts or studio art

-• Students have the opportunity to develop professional skills and knowledge through interaction with Danish architects and designers in studio, classes, and on field studies and study tours
+• Develop professional skills and knowledge through interaction with Danish architects and designers in studio, classes, and on field studies and study tours

 • No language prerequisite